topkecleon/telegram-bot-bash/README.txt

 ^^^^^^^^^^^^^^^^^^^^^

 Bashbot is no more (in)secure as any other Bot written in any other language.
-But since YOU change your bots commands and run the Bot, you should know about the implications ...
+But since YOU are responsible for your bots commands and run the Bot, you should know about the implications ...

 That's it!
 ~~~~~~~~~~